AISemanticsStudy/lmpm/README.md

 it is first of of its kind.
 It was developed after modern deep learning reaching its complexity limits in around 2025.

 The primary goal of LMPM is to enable building AI-like systems with fine-grained control in inductive bias while greatly clamping the complicity in manually implement computation and communication.
+LMPM is revolutionary in the sense that it pushes the inductive bias to a first-class citizen in programming, and it is designed not just for current generation of DL but also provide the tools for future generations.

 LMPM is a faithful implementation of the actor model but it operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.